UnigramDev/Unigram/Documentation/TDLib-logs.md

 ### Finding the log file manually

 While you are signed out, you won't be able to send logs via the app, you have to browse for the log manually.
-Navigate to `%LOCALAPPDATA%\Packages\38833FF26BA1D.UnigramPreview_g9c9v27vpyspw\LocalState` location (the easiest way is to press `Windows+R` and paste the path there).
+Navigate to `LocalState` (the easiest way is to press `Windows+R` and paste the path there).
 Grab the `tdlib_log.txt` file and send it.

+#### Where's local state?
+If you're using Unigram from the Store, this is the location:
+`%LOCALAPPDATA%\Packages\38833FF26BA1D.UnigramPreview_g9c9v27vpyspw\LocalState`
+Otherwise, the folder that you're looking for is the following:
+`%LOCALAPPDATA%\Packages\38833FF26BA1D.Unigram_11m80435ym4jm\LocalState`